Gdów: History

-Legend has it that in the early fifteenth century King Władysław III Warneńczyk (pl) lost his way while heading for Niepołomice (pl) castle but was saved by the Lady of Gdów (pl) who pointed him in the correct direction.
+Legend has it that in the early fifteenth century King Władysław III of Poland lost his way while heading for Niepołomice castle but was saved by the Lady of Gdów who pointed him in the correct direction.
 In 1444 King Władysław in appreciation granted a special dispensation to the church and Mary, and Gdów was transferred to Court Secretary Fihauser.
-In later years Gdów often changed owners, among them Stanislaw II (Wielopolski) and Nicholas II, with the last owners in the late seventeenth century being the Lubomirski Family (pl).
-Augustus III of Saxony (pl) granted Gdów the privilege of organizing four fairs each year and a weekly market effectively giving Gdów the status of a city.
+In later years Gdów often changed owners, among them Stanislaw II (Wielopolski) and Nicholas II, with the last owners in the late seventeenth century being the Lubomirski family.
+King Augustus III of Poland granted Gdów the privilege of organizing four fairs each year and a weekly market effectively giving Gdów the status of a town.